dalenewman/Transformalize/README.md

+## Transformalize

+### Intro
 This tool expedites mundane data processing tasks like denormalization and reporting.

-### Data Sources - Inputs and Outputs
+It works with multipe data sources:
 <table class="table table-condensed">
     <thead>
         <tr>